thomasneirynck/chopchop.js/README.md

 ##1.
 IterableMixin##
 A mixin for iterators, specifically designed for asynchronous collection comprehension.
-Supports basic  map, filter, reduce and groupBy functionality.
+Supports basic  <code>map, filter, reduce<code> </code>and groupBy</code> functionality.

 It works with arrays (the native JS Array) and iterators (any object which implements .next()).

 It is particularly useful for applications which need to keep the UI responsive or to prevent stop-script errors when performing long running computation in loops (e.g. games, visualization software).

-The general idea is that elements from the collection (represented by the Array or iterator) are processed in small batch.
+The general idea is that elements from the collection (represented by the Array or iterator) are processed in small batches.

 You can configure this process (for example, set a time-limit on the duration of a batch, or a limit on the maximum number of elements that can be processed).

 All methods use thenables (CommonJS PromiseA) to represent the asynchronous values.

-Once, you have an iterator, you can use <code>.augment().</augment> to extend it with the functionality.
+Use <code>.augment().</code> to extend an iterator with the functionality.

     define([
         'path/to/IteratorMixin'